10 Fun Classroom Activities to Boost Student Engagement

 Why not add these engaging learning activities to your lesson plans?

-1. Video games
+1. Video games in classroom

 For those avid gamers in your class, this could be an instant winner.
 Get them coding and understanding the mechanics of gaming.
 Instead of playing a game to learn, use the programs available, to turn the tables on your students and get them to design, modify, and code games.
 This is teaching real quantifiable skills in a medium where kids are used to being engaged and problem-solving for fun.
 This method combines both!